vaibhav-ace/Air-Strike/README.md

 How to run?

-To run game please type 'make game'.
+To run game please type 'make game' or 'mingw32-make game'.